stevage/figmasset/README.md

   personalAccessToken: 'snt34h5sn24h5', // get this from your user > Settings page.
 Be careful who you expose this to, it provides unrestricted access to your account
   scales: [2], // pixel ratios.
 [1,2] fetches both @1x and @2x versions of each asset.
 });

-map.addLayer({
+// you can now access your icon like this: map.addLayer({
   id: 'mypin',
   type: 'symbol',